 Food-wise, if you’re into your Michelin stars book in at Midsummer House for picturesque views of the river and fine-dining French fare or sink into one of the old, charming pubs (you can’t really go wrong with Cambridge pubs) that dot the city.
 For something a little different, Hidden Rooms do cracking cocktails set against live music.

-Where to stay: The relatively new University Arms is without a doubt the chicest hotel in the city thanks to its John Simpson-designed breathtaking architecture and Martin Brudnizki-styled interiors.
+Where to stay: The University Arms is without a doubt the chicest hotel in the city thanks to its John Simpson-designed breathtaking architecture and Martin Brudnizki-styled interiors.

 Brudnizki’s work can often teeter on the edge of OTT but this place is nothing but sheer elegance.